 Generally, life insurance premiums are not tax deductible because they are considered personal expenses.
 However, premiums may be tax deductible if your life insurance is a business expense or your policy beneficiary is a charitable organization.
 Speak with a licensed life insurance agent in New Jersey to know if your life insurance premiums are tax deductible.

 A death benefit in life insurance is the sum of money paid by the insurance company to policy beneficiaries when the insured dies.

 In New Jersey, a death benefit is payable after the insured's death.
 Generally, insurers pay the death benefit as a lump-sum payment, but the policyholder can determine how the insurer pays the death benefits.
 For instance, upon purchase, a policyholder may specify that the policy beneficiaries receive a portion of the death benefit immediately after death and the remaining few years after the date of death.

 It depends on the type of insurance policy you purchase in New Jersey.
-Generally, you must not earn over $2,000 as an individual or $3,000 as a couple to be eligible for Supplemental Security Income (SSI) program.
+Generally, you must not have over $2,000 as an individual or $3,000 as a couple to be eligible for Supplemental Security Income (SSI) program.
 Hence, the cash value component of permanent life insurance can affect SSI because your policy's face value can increase over time, and exceed SSI limits.
 In contrast, term life insurance policy payout does not affect SSI because the face value remains the same throughout the policy tenure.